New PubMed - PubMed has a new interface and features. Use this guide to learn about the New PubMed and how to search it.

-Stanley Manne Children's Research Institute will move to a new facility in mid-2019.
+Stanley Manne Children's Research Institute has moved to a new facility in 2019.
 We are re-envisioning our library resources and services to meet the needs of the people we serve.
 If you are in any research role at Lurie Children's, please take this survey to tell us about the resources and services you need.
 Thanks! https://luriechildrens.polldaddy.com/s/pritzker-research-library-user-survey-1

 The Pritzker Research Library at Stanley Manne Children’s Research Institute provides services and specialized collections for all Lurie Children’s faculty, staff and students who are involved in research or who are interested in research.
 The library is open Monday through Friday, 8 a.m. to 5 p.m.; after-hours access is via keycard.
 Library collections are available to all Illinois libraries at no cost through interlibrary loan (ILL); out of state libraries may borrow through ILL for a modest cost.
 Please stop by the library, call or email with questions, requests for consultation or for training.